nazarovsa/csharp-zero-allocation/README.md

 **All rights for original materials belong to the authors.**

+*If you find the repository usefull, give it a star!*

 ## Memory problems in our algorithms

 Reasons why we have problems with memory: